racksync/hass-installer/README.md

 # 🏠 HASS INSTALLER

-The ```RACKSYNC HASS INSTALLER``` script simplifies the installation of [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer) on Debian.
-It automates the process of installing necessary dependencies, configuring NetworkManager, and setting up Docker, OS Agent, and Home Assistant Supervised.
+The `RACKSYNC HASS INSTALLER` script simplifies the installation of [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer) on Debian.
+It automates a ton of commands to make the installation process easy and hassle-free.
+This script handles the installation of necessary dependencies, configuration of NetworkManager, and setup of Docker, OS Agent, and Home Assistant Supervised.

 ## 🚀 Benefits